Benjamin Fitton

 Benjamin Fitton is an English singer songwriter.
 He released his first album under the pseudonym of This Unique Museum in 2006 after winning a best unsigned band competition on London's XFM Radio.

-In April 2010 he began writing and recording a Song a Week for an entire year.
+From 2006 to 2011 he released eight recordings as This Unique Museum, including collections of covers of alternative rock songs.
+Starting in 2010 he began writing and recording a Song a Week for an entire year, and has released several additional albums under his own name.